 I am also happy to tell you that the cake is incredible easy to make.
 This is how you do it.

 I am not entirely sure why but I always thought of Black Forest Cake as a Christmas cake.
-When I told Brad about it he was really surprised but I guess it’s because we tend to eat it around Christmas since Brad’s birthday is at the end of November.
+When I told my husband about it he was really surprised.
+But I guess it’s because we tend to eat it around Christmas since his birthday is at the end of November.

 So what sets this Black Forest Cake recipe apart from all the others is amarena cherries aka the best thing that happened to Morello Cherries!
 Amerena cherries (you can see them in the collage above) are demi-glacé cherries in a delicious syrup made with the sour cherry variety!